Educational analysis only. Not financial advice. Signals are statistical patterns only.Full disclaimer

 Standalone simulation — Wyckoff in isolation

 Wyckoff Daily, standalone. $100 seed.
-See Combined Portfolio Simulation.
 Max drawdown and volatility deferred.
 Multi-horizon equity curves at 5d / 10d / 20d / 40d holds are visible on the Accumulation Daily tab of /performance.

 Wyckoff Weekly